edcopo/polyglot/README.md

-# polyglot
+# Polyglot

-## This repo act as all experimental work in progress , do not take it serious
+## This repo act as experimental work in progress , do not take it serious

+It contain multiple programming language under central repo